cloud-elements/devportal/docs/elements/xero/authenticate-oauth.md

 4. Hover over the element card, and then click **Authenticate**.
 ![Create Instance](/assets/img/elements/authenticate-instance.gif)
 5. Enter a name for the element instance.
+6. In API Secret, enter the {{page.apiSecret}} of the Cloud Elements app &mdash; contact support for the credentials.
 9. Optionally type or select one or more Element Instance Tags to add to the authenticated element instance.
 7. Click **Create Instance**.
 8. Provide your {{page.heading}} credentials, and then allow the connection.